decentraland/documentation/content/player/general/faq.md

 ## How can I report a scene?

 Locate the Flag Scene button (Beneath the mini map).
 Select a category that you believe the scene belongs to.
-Indetify the issues present in the scene and submit the report.
+Identify the issues present in the scene and submit the report.

 ## What is LAND?